Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes

 \section{Definitions of novelty in the li\-te\-ra\-tu\-re}

-For a patent to be defined as such, it must be ``novel'' at the time of its filing \citep{mueller2024patent}.
-In other words, a patent is novel by definition, and the concept of novelty is widely discussed in the literature \citep{abbas2014literature}.
-Is novelty related to how impactful a patent is?
-Or how influential it becomes?
-Or perhaps how unexpected its release was?
+In patent law, novelty is a legal requirement: for a patent to be granted, the invention must be new relative to the prior art at the time of filing \citep{mueller2024patent,bekkers2020impact}.
+By contrast, the innovation literature often uses the term ``novelty'' more broadly to refer to concepts such as radicalness, unusual recombination, technological distance, distinctiveness, or ex post technological impact \citep{abbas2014literature,fleming2001recombinant,dahlin2005when, verhoeven2016measuring}.
+In this appendix, we use ``novelty'' in that broader academic sense unless otherwise stated.
+The question is therefore not whether a patent is legally novel, but which observable features the literature uses to characterize patents as more or less novel in an economic and technological sense.
+Table \ref{tab:innovation indices} provides a selective (non-exhaustive) overview of representative approaches, including citation-based, recombination-based, text-based, and composite measures.

-Thus, the papers that address ``patent novelty'' adopt their own definitions of the term.
+Given the richness of the literature about the subject, as aforementioned, the papers that address ``patent novelty'' adopt their own definitions of the term.
 Consequently, if we attempt to classify the main streams of literature on patent novelty, we may identify the following: \begin{itemize} \item[i)] The older and more established literature is the one that defines novelty basing on the forward and backward citations \citep{trajtenberg1997university, squicciarini2013measuring}.
 Moreover, in the document about PATSTAT database we can read: ``The number of citing patent documents can be an indicator of the importance of the patent.
 A frequently cited patent can be an indication of a core technology''.
 This literature have been recently criticized.
 In \citet{abbas2014literature}, for instance, the authors primarily discuss patent novelty in the context of citation analysis, classification systems, and keywords.
 They highlight how backward citations (patents cited by a new patent) are commonly used to infer novelty—specifically, fewer backward citations can signal higher novelty because the patent draws less from existing technologies.
 However, they criticize citation-based methods, noting that they don't always capture the full semantic or functional novelty of a patent.